Evaluating GPT-4 at Grading Handwritten Solutions in Math Exams: Discussion, Conclusion, and Future Work

 \section{Discussion, Conclusion, and Future Work}

 In this work, we evaluate the ability of GPT-4o, a powerful multi-modal large vision-language model, to grade real handwritten student responses in college math exams.
 We find that providing a correct answer and rubric as reference are necessary to improve alignment with human graders, but that GPT-4o still struggles to accurately assign scores for many reasons.
 In particular, we find that the model struggles to comprehend student solutions, either from i) trouble reading the student’s handwriting, ii) not knowing the true correct solution steps, or iii) incorrectly interpreting the reasoning behind a student’s response.
 There are many avenues for future work.
-First, researchers should further assess model weaknesses by prompting the model to transcribe what the student wrote or ask if it feels confident in its score assignment.
-Second, researchers should investigate if fine-tuning can improve alignment, especially with access to recent open-source vision-language models such as Llama 3.2.
-Finally, researchers should evaluate visual response grading in other domains, such as handwritten solutions in computer science or even purely visual domains such as visual art or graphic design.
+First, researchers should assess GPT-4o’s performance on sub-tasks, such as transcribing or reasoning over solutions.
+Second, researchers should investigate if fine-tuning open-source models like Llama 3.2 can improve alignment.
+Finally, researchers should evaluate visual grading in more domains, such as computer science or visual arts.